rabbitmq/rabbitmq-website/site/tutorial-two-java.md

 time-consuming tasks among multiple workers.

-The main idea behind Work Queues (aka: _Task Queues_) is to avoid doing resource-intensive tasks immediately and having to wait for it.
-Instead we schedule a task to be done later on.
-We encapsulate a _task_ as a message and send it to the queue.
-A worker process running in a background will pop the tasks and eventually execute the job.
+The main idea behind Work Queues (aka: _Task Queues_) is to avoid doing a resource-intensive task immediately and having to wait for it to complete.
+Instead we schedule the task to be done later.
+We encapsulate a _task_ as a message and send it to a queue.
+A worker process running in the background will pop the tasks and eventually execute the job.
 When you run many workers the tasks will be shared between them.

 This concept is especially useful in web applications where it's